Full Statute Name: Maine Revised Statutes Annotated. Title 19-A. Domestic Relations. Part 4. Protection from Abuse. Chapter 103. Protection from Abuse

 (3) Engaging in conduct defined as stalking in Title 17-A, section 210-A;

-D. Directing the defendant to refrain from having any direct or indirect contact with the plaintiff;
+F. Directing the defendant not to have any direct or indirect contact with the plaintiff, including via social media;

 (1) Granting or restoring possession of the residence or household to one party, excluding the other; or